matthiasn/meins/doc/manual.md

 ![screenshot](./images/20181219_1449_task.png)

-You start working on a task by clicking the timer button,which will start a new timer comment, in which I take not of what I am doing and what I still want to achieve.
+You start working on a task by clicking the timer button,which will start a new timer comment, in which I take note of what I am doing and what I still want to achieve.
 Usually, bullet points work best for me here, whereas I use a plain comment more often for full sentences.
 But that is just my preference.
 The time from multiple timers will then be summed up and shown both at the bottom of the parent entry and in the briefing under started tasks, where the color turns to red when I am above my time allocation already.